kdocki/jquery.switcheroo/README.md

-# jquery.toggler
+# jquery.switcheroo

 What is it?
 What is it good for? *huggh* absolutely nothing.
 This is meant to be a dropin for toggles and switches.
 It works much like how the Gumby framework handles toggles and switches.

 I have tested this plugin in the following browsers and it works as expected.
 It is recommend to use jQuery 1.11 if you need to support IE8.